sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 <img src="https://i.imgur.com/GI0pLVK.png" height="300" />

+## Offline Validation
+Both k-fold and backtesting with historic data are offline validation methods

+## Online Validation
+with real world data

 ****************************************************
 ### Regression Models
 1. Underfitting: - Model is not good enough to predict.
-How to resolve: More Data, Train Longer
+How to resolve: More Data, __Train Longer__, Add more features to dataset

 2. Overfitting: - Model memorizes and too much inclined with existing data.
 Predicting New unseen data will be a challange.
-How to resolve: Early stop based on fit threshhold, More data, Sprinkle in some noise, regularization (data points smoothening), ensemble (combine models together), Drop some features.
+How to resolve: __Early stop__ based on fit threshhold, More data, Sprinkle in some noise, regularization (data points smoothening), ensemble (combine models together), Drop some features.

 ### Residual Distribution | should be centerd to zero.
 - if cetered around negetive value: prediction is too high